Phala-Network/oracle-workshop/README.md

 > Wanna know why Phala Network's workers are secure and confidentiality preserving?
 Please check out [wiki](https://wiki.phala.network/en-us/learn/phala-blockchain/blockchain-detail/).

-With above features, we can build decentralized oracles as easy as writing a backend app.
+With the above features, we can build decentralized oracles as easily as writing a backend app.
 In fact, in the advanced challenge, we are going to show you how to build and deploy a customized oracle in 15 mins.

 ### Basics

 Fat Contract is based on [Parity ink!](https://ink.substrate.io/) and fully compatible with ink!.
-It has some special extensions and difference in the usage to better support the unique features.
-In most of the time, developing Fat Contract is the same as wirting ink! smart contract.
-So we strongly suggest to learn ink! with [the official documentation](https://ink.substrate.io/) first.
-In this secion, we will only cover the basic structure of a contract.
+It has some special extensions and differences in usage to better support the unique features.
+Most of the time, developing Fat Contract is the same as writing ink! smart contract.
+So we strongly suggest learning ink! with [the official documentation](https://ink.substrate.io/) first.
+In this section, we will only cover the basic structure of a contract.

 Let's look into the similar part first.
 In a typical ink! contract, you are going to define the storage and the methods of a smart contract: